 General design standards for each pathway type are tailored with the goal of implementing and celebrating the public realm within Schooner Cove.
 Guidelines provide general directions for pathway construction; it is recognized that implementation may require adjustments.
-Future detailed design will be completed at the construction stage, under the supervision of a registered professional.
+Future detailed design will be completed at the construction stage, under the supervision of a registered professional where applicable and required.